Food Donor FAQs

 Yes!
 We work with volunteers and use technology to track how long food is in transit, ensuring it reaches our NPPs in time to be safely served or stored.

-How often should I donate food?
+How often can I donate food?

 There are two options: